Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Introduction

-Simulations have the potential to elucidate these mechanisms, as flow and turbine parameters can be easily controlled and modified.
-A few simulation studies have investigated the effect of dynamic conditions on wind turbine performance and wake behavior. \citet{Leishman2002} reviewed the challenges involved in modelling the unsteady aerodynamics of wind turbines and used dynamic inflow theory to estimate the time constant for flow development through a rotor as 1-1.5 rotor revolutions.
-This study also showed a qualitative picture of the wake response to a 30\degree{} step change in yaw angle using the vortex wake model, demonstrating that it took about 9 rotor revolutions for the wake to fully stabilize. \citet{Ebrahimi2018} simulated the effect of step changes in both wind speed and yaw angle on the power production and blade loading, finding the timescale for stabilization to be 4-5 s.
+Simulations have the potential to elucidate these mechanisms, as flow and turbine parameters can be easily controlled and modified, and all variables can be extracted from the domain.
+A few simulation studies have investigated the effect of dynamic conditions on wind turbine performance and wake behavior. \citet{Leishman2002} reviewed the challenges involved in modelling the unsteady aerodynamics of wind turbines, and used dynamic inflow theory to estimate the time constant for flow development through a rotor as 1-1.5 rotor revolutions.
+This study also showed a qualitative picture of the wake response to a 30\degree{} step change in yaw angle using the vortex wake model, demonstrating that it took about 9 rotor revolutions for the wake to fully stabilize. \citet{Ebrahimi2018} simulated the effect of step changes in both wind speed and yaw angle on power production and blade loading, finding the timescale for stabilization to be 4-5 s.
 Finally, \citet{Andersen2018} used large eddy simulations (LES) to investigate the power output response to changes in wind speed and direction.
 They found a lag between peaks in thrust force and peaks in power that they attributed to generator inertia and the timescale of the controller.
 Further, they observed that the correlations between the turbine loads and the wake position were low, highlighting the highly dynamic behavior of the wake.
-In addition to gaining insight into wake behaviors occurring during normal utility-scale wind turbine operation, improved understanding of the dynamic wake is crucial for the design of recently proposed advanced wind farm control algorithms, including thrust optimization \citep{Goit2015,Munters2017,Shapiro2017,Yilmaz2018}, yaw angle modification \citep{Gebraad2015,Raach2017,Raach2018,fleming2019}, or a combination of the two \citep{Munters2018,Kanev2018}.
-For example, \citet{Raach2017,Raach2018} used simulations to investigate the effectiveness of a lidar-based closed-loop control framework, and observed a period of inverse wake deflection in response to a 5\degree{} step change in yaw angle.
-However, none of the aforementioned studies provided a physical explanation for the dynamic wake behaviors described.
-This study employs LES to explore the underlying mechanisms behind these phenomena.